kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 If client authentication is used, explicit authentication is reached before any application data, on either client or server side, is transmitted.

-# IANA Considerations

-* We need a new OID for each KEM to encode them in X.509 certificates.

 --- back